FAQ's - Frequently Asked Questions

 For camps that register based on grade in school, choose the grade completed prior to the start of summer camps.

 Can my child go to your camps?

 Absolutely!
-All Dakotas UM camps are open to everyone, regardless of race, sex, color, national origin, sexual orientation, age, or disability.
+All Dakotas UMC camps are open to everyone, regardless of race, sex, color, national origin, sexual orientation, age, or disability.
 Additionally, campers need not be United Methodist.
 All campsite program staff members receive training on the inclusion of those with disabilities, and the campsites welcome such persons.
 Off-site and wilderness-based camps present more challenges for individuals with disabilities, and arrangements for those are made on an individual basis.